mysociety/mysociety.github.io/installation-standards.md

 ### Gold

 * Silver standard features, plus:
-* A script, Puppet manifest or Chef cookbook (or combination of) which will provision and configure the server, install the code and result in a working (but not configured or fully provisioned) instance of the software.
+* Vagrant support: Cloning the repository, `cd` to the directory and `vagrant up` will result in a working development instance.
 * Comprehensive documentation on taking an unprovisioned production instance and bringing it up to production standard, for example instructions on:
   * Necessary external dependencies.
   * Importing data.
+* A set of stub or example data which can be loaded to a development or production instance.

 ![Installability: Gold](http://img.shields.io/badge/installability-gold-ffd700.svg)